“You’re slightly less incompetent than my last partner.” This adventure was equally the most amazing and most awful experience of my life.

 Into the rope system, slightly less complicated due to only two of us, but still a reminder that any step could end in a crevasse that one might never leave.
 Try to get a head start on the dozen other climbing groups headed up the same day.
 Set up camp, melt more snow, eat more cold, half cooked food.

 The sled containing our gear was much more obedient in the first days.
 Now that it mattered, it refused to follow any direction, insisting on heading into any nearby crevasse.
 And whether I was leading or following, the disobedience of the sled was entirely my doing, at least in the eyes of my partner.
+I was too close.
+Too far away.
+I was managing it too much, not enough.
+I wasn’t helping her by pushing it.
+Why in the hell was I pushing the sled?
 The constant criticisms wore on me even more than the fifty pound pack that was my other daily companion.

 The views opened as we climbed.
 On the way to 14,200ft, the route from the 7,200ft camp to the 10,000ft camp was visible.
 It was amazing.
 The specks of tents gave true perspective to our location.
 The distance to anything not covered in snow and ice added to that perspective.
 Mile upon mile of white purity.
 White insanity.